Carolyne Kauser-AbbottExploreVillages Towns and Cities

 The Best of Marseille City Highlights For Visitors

 Not helped by its setting for gangster and crime movies, France’s second-largest city – Marseille – used to have an image problem.
-However, ask any local this city is pure magic.
+However, ask any local; this city is pure magic.
 Situated on the Mediterranean, Marseille residents can swim at their favourite beach before work and watch the sunset over the water with a glass of pastis.
 The culinary “home” of bouillabaisse is a gastronomic paradise with daily markets carrying a cross-section of exotic and local food.
 This article covers some of the must-see highlights of Marseille, a city its residents adore.

 Why Visit?

-Because Marseille is unlike any other city in France or the world for that matter, and at 2600 years old, there is no shortage of things to discover.
+Because Marseille is unlike any other city in France or the world, and at 2600 years old, there is no shortage of things to discover.
 You get the best of the city and beach in one place.
 In Marseille, you feel simultaneously on both sides of the Mediterranean thanks to the large North African population.
 The capital of Provence still has the Provençal clichés of pastis, pétanque, and colourful facades.
 At the same time, the city is invigorated by street art, food from across the globe, and an epic coastline.
 “The people of Marseille,” a Britannica article, provides good background on the city and its population.

 Locals Love Marseille